 If you are still having difficulty getting the exposure set in-camera, then the best choice-of-action is to use your Exposure Compensation slider to underexpose your scene.
 Move the dot towards the minus-sign and take a few test shots to see what you’re getting.
 This will underexpose your ovearall exposure and create a silhouette of your scene.

-Note: This is just one way to achieve a silhouette.
-Combine with your skills for best results.
+Note: This is only one way to achieve a silhouette.
+Combine with your own skills for best results.